Four-manifolds, geometries and knots: The -cobordism structure set

 \end{thmm}

 The homomorphism $\sigma_4$ is trivial on the image of $\eta$, but in general we do not know whether a 4-dimensional normal map with trivial surgery obstruction must be normally cobordant to a simple homotopy equivalence.
-(See however [Kh07].)
-In our applications we shall always have a simple homotopy equivalence in hand, and so if $\sigma_4 $ is injective we can conclude that the homotopy equivalence is normally cobordant to the identity.
+(See however \cite{[Kh07]} and \cite{[Ym07]}.)
+In our applications we shall always have a simple homotopy equivalence in hand.

 A more serious problem is that it is not clear how to define the action $\omega$ in general.
 We shall be able to circumvent this problem by {\it ad hoc} arguments in some cases.
-(There is always an action on the homological structure set, defined in terms of $\mathbb{Z}[\pi]$-homology equivalences [FQ].)
+(There is always an action on the homological structure set, defined in terms of $\mathbb{Z}[\pi]$-homology equivalences \cite{[FQ]}.)